laravel/lumen-docs/installation.md

 Unlike the full-stack Laravel framework which has multiple configuration files, all of the configuration options for the Lumen framework are stored in a single `.env` configuration file.

+#### Directory Permissions

+After installing Lumen, you may need to configure some permissions.
+Directories within the `storage` directory should be writable by your web server or Lumen will not run.
+If you are using the [Homestead](/docs/{{version}}/homestead) virtual machine, these permissions should already be set.

 #### Application Key

 After installing Lumen, you should set your application key to a 32 character, random string.
 The key can be set in the `.env` environment file.
 If you have not renamed the `.env.example` file to `.env`, you should do that now. **If the application key is not set, your user sessions and other encrypted data will not be secure!**